Peter Hunziker Fired From ‘Below Deck Mediterranean,’ Bravo Fans Call For Jax Taylor To Be Next

 When or where Peter’s posts were made and what they entailed has not been released.

 The post went on to announce that the production company will downplay the deckhand’s role in the show moving forward.
 The network and 51 Minds “are editing the show to minimize his appearance for subsequent episodes.”

 Below Deck Mediterranean premiered in 2016.
 The current season began on June 1 and has aired only three episodes.

 Bravo fans were quick to react to the network’s decision.
 The Instagram post garnered over 11,000 likes in a short time.
-Thousands of fans also commented.
-Some took to the comments to express their support of the decision.
-Former Below Deck Stewardess, Courtney Skippon, was one of the first to write.
+Thousands of fans also commented, with some expressing their support of the decision.

+Former Below Deck stewardess Courtney Skippon was one of the first to comment.

 “LOVE TO SEE IT,” the Canadian yachtie shared.

-Most other fans took to the comments to express their desire to see another Bravo star fired.
-Many wanted to see Vanderpump Rules star, Jax Taylor dismissed.
+Other fans took to the comments to express their desire to see another Bravo star fired.
+Many want to see Vanderpump Rules star Jax Taylor dismissed.

 “Now fire Jax Taylor,” one commenter wrote.